-Janice Singer has been the Director of Operations for MHQP since 2003.
+Janice Singer has been the VP of Programs and Operations for MHQP since 2003.
 Ms. Singer is responsible for directing the internal operations of the organization.
 In this role she oversees the implementation of MHQP's clinical quality initiatives that include aggregating and publicly reporting the comparative clinical quality performance of medical groups serving the commercially insured, as well a pilot project to compare performance for practices serving the MassHealth population (the Massachusetts Medicaid program), and a CMS funded private-public partnership focused on child health care.
 She also is directing the development and implementation of MHQP’s new Practice Pattern Variation Analysis program and oversees the on-going implementation of MHQP’s Statewide Patient Experience Surveys.

 Ms. Singer has over 25 years of experience in health care program development, management and research.
 She has served as Director of Managed Care Programs for the Massachusetts Medicaid Program and as a Senior Project Director for the Health Policy Center of Brandeis University where she evaluated health care programs across the United States.
 Ms. Singer spent 11 years with Blue Cross and Blue Shield of Massachusetts, directing a variety of program development and strategic planning departments.
 Before joining MHQP, she was the Director of Market Research and Business Development at Fallon Community Health Plan in Worcester, Massachusetts.
 Ms. Singer received a Master's degree in Public Health from Harvard University and a Master's in Sociology from Boston College.
 Her undergraduate degree is from the University of Maryland.

-Karen Smith joined MHQP in 2013 as the Executive Director of the Child Health Quality Coalition.
+Karen Smith joined MHQP in 2013 as the Executive Director of the Massachusetts Child Health Quality Coalition.
 As the Executive Director, she provides overall leadership to the coalition, a diverse group of stakeholders committed to improving the health of children in Massachusetts and the quality of care they receive.
 Ms. Smith has over 25 years of experience managing physician practices, developing quality improvement initiatives, and reporting ambulatory quality performance.
 Most recently she worked as the Senior Director for Quality and Operations at Steward Healthcare Network.
 She has also worked for other provider organizations including the Pediatric Physicians’ Organization at Children’s, Massachusetts Eye and Ear Infirmary, and Harvard Vanguard Medical Associates.
 Karen also served as Director of Health Care services for BCBSMA, as the Assistant Deputy Commissioner for Program Development within the Department of Health and Hospitals for the City of Boston and as Assistant Director, Office of Health Policy, for the MA Executive Office of Health and Human Services.

 She received a Bachelor of Arts degree in Psychology from the College of the Holy Cross in Worcester, Massachusetts and a Masters of City and Regional Planning from the Kennedy School of Government, Harvard University.